Private Rockville mediator

 Is this legal advice?

 No. Mediation is a private conflict-resolution process.
-The site provides general education and consultation access, not legal advice or representation.
+This site offers general education and consultation access, not legal advice or representation.

 Can mediation happen online?